brikis98/yevgeniy-brikman-homepage/_posts/2011-08-04-ikea-furniture-some-assembly-required.md

   - "/writing/2011/08/04/ikea-furniture-some-assembly-required/"
 ---

-I recently moved to a new apartment and had to buy a whole bunch of furniture, including a bed frame, bookshelf, dresser, and couch.
+I recently moved to a new apartment and had to buy a bunch of furniture, including a bed frame, bookshelf, dresser, and couch.
 I had to do the move in a bit of a hurry, so I did one rapid fire furniture shopping session at [Ikea](http://www.ikea.com/), taking advantage of their shipping policy: $59